liquid-rocketry-illinois/RCP-Host/RCP.md

 ### Class Byte

 This byte indicates the purpose of the rest of the packet.
 The exact function and definition of the class byte depends on if the packet is for control or for data.
 This byte is included in the length field of the header byte.
+The class byte typically encodes a device class and whether the operation is read or write.

 ## Control Packets